-The best news regarding visiting Stockholm since the old Stockholm Card disappeared back in 2015 is the arrival of the Stockholm Pass tourist visitor card which will allow you to discover over 60+ attractions and sights in the capital of Sweden and make the most out of your money and your stay in Stockholm.
+The Stockholm Pass tourist visitor card will allow you to discover over 60+ attractions and sights in the capital of Sweden and make the most out of your money and your stay in Stockholm.

-In this article I will tell you in detail which attractions, museums and sights you can visit with it, if it is worth buying, the price for the tourist card Stockholm Pass, how to buy it online and get a discount and where to pick it up upon you arrival in Stockholm.
-Don’t miss out on available 15% discount when buying online from December 11 Mon. to December 13 Wed.)
+In this article I will tell you in detail which attractions, museums and sights you can visit with it, the different prices for the Stockholm Pass, how to buy it online and get a discount and where to pick it up upon you arrival in Stockholm.
+Don’t miss out on available 15% discount when buying online between Feb 19 and Feb 21.

 Attractions and Sights Included in Your Stockholm Pass

 Top attractions in Stockholm are included (The Vasa Museum, the outdoor museum & park of Skansen, The Royal Palace, entry to the Gröna Lund amusement park, the Nobel Museum, Fotografiska – Museum Of Photography, and Skyview for a good sight of the city from above).
 You can check all attractions included here.

 Another interesting thing for you who love being on the water is all the great boat sightseeing tours offered which were not covered by the previous Stockholm card.
 Among them you’ll find the successful “Stockholm Under the Bridges” or “Round tour in Djurgården” which will take you around the greenest oasis-island in the capital of Sweden.
 Make sure to come back and stroll along the island best natural sights like Rosendalsträdgård (an amazing ecofriendly hub which is a garden, a park and a cafeteria in the best Swedish design).